 This soundbar has a few sound enhancement features.
 It offers four EQ presets: 'Standard', 'Dialogue', 'Movie', 'Music', and 'Night'.
 There's also a Volume Mode feature to quiet loud commercials, which you can set to 'Off', 'Leveling', or 'Night Mode'.
 There's also an adjustable Speech Clarity feature to make voices more crisp, and you can choose between 'Off', 'Low', and 'High'.
 If you update it to firmware version 11.0.0 or higher, you get bass and treble adjustments to customize its sound.

 You can connect the bar to your TV via Optical.
 Also, if your TV has HDMI ARC, you can connect it over an HDMI cable.
 Most TVs come with this technology built-in; however, older TVs may not have it.
 In that case, you can connect it over Optical and HDMI to get it to play.

 The Roku Streambar has fairly low latency, so you don't notice much delay between the audio you hear and the video you see.
 Some apps and TVs compensate for latency differently, so your real-world experience can vary.

 It comes with a small and simple remote.
 You can control almost all of the bar's features.
-However, unlike the Roku Streambar Pro, you can't connect headphones to the remote itself for private listening—you have to do that through the Roku app instead.
+However, unlike the Roku Streambar Pro, you can't connect headphones to the remote itself for private listening—you have to do that through the Roku Streambar app instead.
+The app also acts as a remote, so if you'd rather control the bar from your smartphone, you're able to do that there.

 The bar has its own voice assistant built into the remote.
 You can press the microphone button on the remote or use the app to activate it.
 Also, you can use a third-party Google Home, Amazon Alexa, and/or compatible Apple Homekit for voice assistant support.
 You just need to set them up in the Google Home, Amazon Alexa, or Apple Home apps, respectively, to stream them on the bar.